 - A 500-750 word description of your proposed project and an additional 500 word statement on your previous work and experiences that has prepared you for carrying out this project.
 Submit the proposal and statement as a PDF document to email@example.com.

 - Examples of previous work you have done within the area of your proposal.
+The number of works may vary according to media, but creative writing submissions (a collection of poems, two or three short stories, or an excerpt of a longer work) should not exceed 25 pages; no more than twenty examples of visual art work; no more than 15 minutes of music or video works.
 Creative writing examples should also be in PDF document form, and visual arts examples as PDF images, no larger than 1900 x 1000 pixels.
 Images should be labeled with title, medium, size and date of execution.
 Music examples may be submitted as MP3 files or linked to a website.
 Video examples may be submitted as MOV files, or linked to Youtube or your own website.
-Additional examples of actual work (paintings, artist’s books, etc.) may be left with Michael Knutson (Art Building, room 205) by the application deadline.
+Additional examples of actual work (paintings, artist's books, etc.) may be left with Michael Knutson (Art Building, room 205) by the application deadline.

 Frequently Asked Questions